-One way or another, you’ve developed skills from that experience which you can translate into the new career you’re pursuing.
+One way or another, you’ve developed skills from that experience which you can easily translate into the new career you’re pursuing.

 This section can prove to be useful mainly for students or fresh graduates out of university.
 However, for some of you, war veterans with tonnes of work experience – it’s probably not going to help you as much.

-Apart from your academic qualifications, do you have any other awards and certifications that link nicely to the job position you’re applying for?
+Aside from your academic qualifications, do you have any other awards and certifications that link nicely to the job position you’re applying for?

-Don’t be afraid to bring these accomplishments up.
+After all, recruiters may find you more interesting since there’s diversity in your application.
 It’s always good to use this to your advantage so you have a more appealing and eye-catching resume that’s easy to distinguish from the other applicants.